By accepting you will be accessing a service provided by a third-party external to https://fierceinc.com/

 Above and beyond mitigating risk, shared language maximizes reward.
 When people are delegated to effectively — and at levels that are unique to them as individuals — they feel seen and heard, engagement and productivity increase, retention goes up, relationships thrive, and the new manager grows and develops in powerful and relevant ways alongside their direct reports.

 If you wandered through our office space at Fierce HQ, you’d overhear conversations that take full advantage of this shared language: “Hey, Ronna!
 Can you take this on at leaf-level?”
 Or, “Mike, given that this is within your area of passion, I’d love for you to facilitate this project at branch-level.”
-Or, “Stacey, I know this has been given to me at trunk-level and I really feel like I’m ready to have it at branch.
+Or, “Rose, I know this has been given to me at trunk-level and I really feel like I’m ready to have it at branch.
 Can we talk about that together?”

 Because we understand each other and the level of decision-making authority/autonomy being given, we are able to work together in better and more productive ways.